PuchatekwSzortach/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 I did three simple preprocessing steps.
-Images equalization to reduce some of illumination problem, rebalancing training dataset to address low number of samples for certain labels and scaling images to 0-1 range.
+Images equalization to reduce some of illumination problem, rebalancing training dataset to address low number of samples for certain labels and scaling images to 0-1 float range.

 Cell [7] contains code for equalizing image channels.
 This is done with a simple scheme that remaps image values so that they are spread from 0 to 255 values.
 It works reasonably well on many dark images, but doesn't achieve much for dark images that have some small number of white pixels.
-Cell [10] contains plots of equalized images, showing that indeed many dark images are now easier brighter and show greater colour varience.
+Cell [10] contains plots of equalized images, showing that indeed many dark images are now brighter and show greater colour variation.

 In cell [8] I rebalance training dataset so that each label has as many samples as label with largest number of samples.
 Rebalancing is done simply copying existing labels - a very crude scheme that could be improved upon with augmentation.
 Still, this simple approach improved my validation accuracy by ~2%.